Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 6. Win-Back Business Email

-A win-back business email is used to re-engage inactive contacts who may have made purchases with you in the past but discontinued their services or have stopped purchasing from you.
+A win-back business email is used to re-engage inactive contacts who may have purchased with you but discontinued their services or have stopped purchasing from you.

-So essentially just a fancy follow-up email you use to win back a previous client who has stopped doing business with you for whatever reason.
+Essentially, it’s a fancy follow-up email to win back a previous client who has stopped doing business with you for whatever reason.

-This is great when it comes to customer service whether you’re using helpdesk software to correspond with customers such as Zendesk or one of it’s alternatives.
-Use this email as an opportunity to reconnect with this customer, collect feedback on how to improve, and learn where your business outreach can improve.
+This is great for customer service, whether you’re using helpdesk software such as Zendesk or one of its alternatives to correspond with customers.
+Use this email to reconnect with this customer, collect feedback on how to improve, and learn where your business outreach can improve.

-The win-back email is all about them and helps to get insightful customer feedback to finds out why your customer may have switched to competitors or discontinued their business with you.
+The win-back email is all about them and helps you get insightful customer feedback to find out why your customers may have switched to competitors or discontinued their business with you.

 Win-Back Business Email Templates